rexhanh/1724_final_project/proposal.md

    }
    ```

-   We will utilize this response to show the user relevant news, and the source, a short summary and an image if there is one.

-   **Will use ratatui-image for image rendering**
+   - We will utilize this response to show the user relevant news, and the source, a short summary and an image if there is one, will use ratatui-image for image rendering

 7. Analytics insights

    **(1) General: Show top gainers and losers**
-   list name, percent of change, current price at the bottom of the app
+   - list name, percent of change, current price at the bottom of the app

-   API will be used:
+   - API will be used:
    https://www.alphavantage.co/query?function=TOP_GAINERS_LOSERS&apikey=demo

-   Example API return:
+   - Example API return:
    ```
    "top_gainers": [
         …